damianhakert/damianhakert.github.io/source/_posts/2015-05-13-gitlab-gitorious-free-software.markdown

  activist, and author of [GNU ease.js][24].*

-In early March of this year, it was announced that [Gitlab would acquire Gitorious][0] and shut down `gitorious.org` by 1 June, 2015.
-[Reactions from the community][1] were mixed, and understandably so: while Gitlab itself is a formidable alternative to wholly proprietary services, its acquisition of Gitorious strikes a chord with the free software community that gathered around Gitorious in the name of [software freedom][2].
+In early March of this year, it was announced that [GitLab would acquire Gitorious][0] and shut down `gitorious.org` by 1 June, 2015.
+[Reactions from the community][1] were mixed, and understandably so: while GitLab itself is a formidable alternative to wholly proprietary services, its acquisition of Gitorious strikes a chord with the free software community that gathered around Gitorious in the name of [software freedom][2].